Skip to main content

 The bottom line

 If you have hemorrhoids, you may be worried about developing ED.
 The symptoms of hemorrhoids can lead to triggers for the sexual condition — but one doesn’t cause the other.
 If you have either one of these conditions, there are treatments available.
-It’s best to speak with your primary care provider if you’re concerned about your hemorrhoids and potential complications.
+It’s best to speak with a healthcare professional if you’re concerned about your hemorrhoids and potential complications.

 why trust our exports reliability shield